Only a law enforcement agency can request a Silver Alert. If your loved one is missing, please contact 9-1-1 immediately and then Get Help Now.

 divider

-Houston Regional Silver Alert Network Criteria
+Houston Regional Silver Alert System Criteria

 The following criteria must be met to activate the Houston Regional Silver Alert Network: